FreeClimbAPI/Java-Accept-Call-Tutorial/README.md

 # Java - Accept Incoming Call Tutorial

-This project serves as a guide to help you build an application with Persephony.
+This project serves as a guide to help you build an application with FreeClimb.
 Specifically, the project will:

 - Accept an incoming call and respond with a PerCL command

-## Setting up your new app within your Persephony account
+## Setting up your new app within your FreeClimb account

-To get started using a persephony account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).
+To get started using a FreeClimb account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).

 ## Building and Running the Tutorial